 However, as with many things in the music industry, it’s not always that simple.
 There are broadly three different types of agreements which can be referred to as distribution deals or distro deals.
 It may seem silly to say, but it is important to know which one you need – and which one you end up signing!

-This article is here to give you an overview of the three types of distribution deals you may come across, to make sure you get it right first time.
+This article is here to give you an overview of the three types of distribution deals you may come across, to make sure you get it right the first time.

-- the Distribution Deal to allow access to streaming platforms
+- The Distribution Deal to allow access to streaming platforms

 This is usually the first one you need, and nearly every independent artist will need one.
 This type of distribution deal allows you to upload your music to the distributor’s online platform, and they will then use their distributor account with the relevant streaming platforms to upload your music so that you can start racking up those numbers, and start perceiving royalties.

-There are a large number of companies out there which offer this service, like Ditto, CD Baby, Distrokid and many, many more.
+There are a large number of companies out there that offer this service, like Ditto, CD Baby, Distrokid and many, many more.
 Unlike a label, they don’t have to like your music – this is just a service they offer.

 The ‘deal’ itself is usually in the form of Terms & Conditions of use, which are found in the small print of the website – you will usually find a link at the very bottom of the home page.
 By signing up to a distributor, you agree to their T&Cs, so make sure you read them properly to make sure there are no nasty surprises!

 Nowadays, the fee you pay is usually a fixed annual fee (around £20 of $20) for unlimited uploads and distribution.
 In the majority of cases, these fixed fees mean you get to keep 100% of your royalties.
-I would therefore never recommend entering into this type of distro deal which claims a percentage of your royalties – a fixed annual fee is the better and cleaner option here.
+I would therefore never recommend entering into this type of distro deal that claims a percentage of your royalties – a fixed annual fee is the better and cleaner option here.

 To give you an idea, to recoup a £20 fee on Spotify alone, you would need roughly 4,000-5,000 streams in total, on the basis that Spotify currently reportedly pay approximately $0.00437 per play.

-Usually these deals also allow for a clean break if you want to switch distributors, or if you sign a record deal in the meantime and your new label wants to take over your distro.
+Usually, these deals also allow for a clean break if you want to switch distributors, or if you sign a record deal in the meantime and your new label wants to take over your distro.
 Just make sure you are not signing away any pesky options on future releases, and are not getting tied in for too long.

-- the Distribution deal which is actually something else
+- The Distribution deal which is actually something else